Skip to main content

 CDNService

 The main service class that manages CDN operations and provider registration.
-Implements the TokenRingService interface and is registered with the Token Ring application when the plugin is installed.
+Implements the TokenRingService interface and is registered with the Token Ring application when the plugin is installed with CDN configuration.

 const cdnService = new CDNService();